Prolonged repolarisation shows up on an ECG as a lengthened QT interval, which is part of the heartbeat cycle.

 Can I live a normal life with LQTS?

 - Prolonged (longer than a day) or severe episodes of vomiting or diarrhoea can affect your sodium and potassium levels.
-You should discuss this situation with your doctor who may wish to prescribe oral rehydration supplements.
+You should discuss this with your doctor who may wish to prescribe oral rehydration supplements.
 These supplements can help to replenish sodium and potassium levels but should be used under medical supervision.

-Read about the Rosser family and how they’ve been affected by Long QT
+Read about the Rosser family and how they’ve been affected by Long QT syndrome.

-Inherited heart rhythm disturbances booklet
+Inherited abnormal heart rhythms booklet

 Our scientists are helping to beat heartbreak